 I thank the gentleman for yielding.
+Mr. GARDNER.
+I thank the gentleman from Kentucky.

-Reclaiming my time, it's frustrating too because we continue to hear statements from the administration. from others who wish to pursue a vibrant energy policy for our country that they too agree that we need expanded resource development in the United States, expanded U.S. energy opportu-
+Reclaiming my time, it's frustrating too because we continue to hear statements from the administration, from others who wish to pursue a vibrant energy policy for our country that they too agree that we need expanded resource development in the United States, expanded U.S. energy opportunities.

-They were enacted for this very reason: nities.
 But it's almost like lipsynching.
 They are talking about it, but not actually doing it.
 And, unfortunately, what we are seeing is conversations by the administration without the action to back up that conversation.

-I vield back the balance of my time.
+I yield back the balance of my time.
 Mrs. CAPPS.
 Mr. Chairman, I yield myself 30 seconds to respond to my colleague from Colorado, the author of the bill.